coderarjob/meghaos-x86/docs/x86/gdt.md

 linking (static linking).
 So while the kernel is running, changing the GDT to a value is never going to be viable.

-kernel is staticly given addresses, so effective addresses must be preserved.
+kernel is statically given addresses, so effective addresses must be preserved.

 **EA = Base of SReg + Offset**